rozensoftware/flea/README.md

 - Uploading a file from FTP to the host
 - Bash execution on a host (doesn't work perfectly on Windows)
 - Key logger
+- Web browsing history of Microsoft Edge, Firefox and Google Chrome
 - OS process list
 - Killing a process
 - Simple file server